Upgrading the OS and DGX Software

 For a list of the known Common Vulnerabilities and Exposures (CVEs), including those that can be resolved by updating the OS software, refer to the Red Hat Security Updates

-If updates are available, you can obtain the package upgrades by completing issuing the command
+If updates are available, you can obtain the package upgrades by running the following command:

 Upgrades to the NVIDIA Graphics Drivers for Linux requires a restart to complete the kernel upgrade.
-If you upgrade the NVIDIA Graphics Drivers for Linux without restarting the DGX system, when you run the nvidia-smi command, an error message is displayed.
+If you upgrade the NVIDIA Graphics Drivers for Linux without restarting the DGX system, when you run the nvidia-smi command, an error message like the following example is displayed.

 Failed to initialize NVML: Driver/library version mismatch